jacksonrdlc/angular-directives/README.md

-# angular-directives
+# Dngular Directives
-Collection of my favorite custom angular directives that I use repeatedly
+Collection of my favorite custom angular directives that I use